- How to Set Up Automatic Bank Transfers

 - How to Join a Credit Union in the U.S.

-A credit union is a member-owned financial cooperative that provides banking services, such as savings accounts, loans, and other financial products, to its members.
-These members often share a common characteristic like employment, location, or membership in a specific organization.
-Whether you’re considering a switch from a conventional bank or simply exploring your financial options,… read more…
+A credit union is a member-owned financial cooperative that provides banking services, such as savings accounts and loans to its members.
+These members often share a common characteristic like employment, location or membership in a specific organization.
+Whether you’re considering a switch from a conventional bank or simply exploring your financial options, understanding how to… read more…

 - Bank Failures: How to Keep Your Money Safe From a Worst-Case Scenario

 After a tumultuous 2023 that saw some of the largest bank failures ever, the U.S. banking system appears to have stabilized.
 More bank failures are inevitable, however, and depositors could risk losing money any time one occurs.
-The first line of defense, federal deposit insurance from the FDIC, has worked reliably to date.
-To avoid… read more…
+The first line of defense, FDIC insurance, has worked reliably to date.
+However, there are still a number… read more…

 - What Is a Zero Balance Account?

 Banking offers many options for your business needs.
 One such offer is a zero balance account, which offers businesses an effective way to optimize cash management, improve liquidity, reduce borrowing costs and streamline financial operations.
-Here’s a breakdown of the advantages and disadvantages.
-A financial advisor can help you create a financial plan for your… read more…
+This is a breakdown of the advantages and disadvantages of a zero balance account.
+A financial advisor can help you… read more…

 - FDIC vs. NCUA: Where Is Your Money Safest?

 Both the Federal Deposit Insurance Corporation (FDIC) and the National Credit Union Administration (NCUA) insure financial institutions with the backing of the government.
 But while the FDIC provides insurance for bank deposits, the NCUA insures credit union deposits.
-Here are the key differences.
-If you want to maximize your savings, a financial advisor can help… read more…
+It begs the question: when comparing the FDIC vs. NCUA, is one safer than the other?
+This… read more…

 - Is My Money Safe in the Bank?